amrsamii/Workout-Tracker/README.md

 - Click on app under Artifacts section to download the artifact.
 - Unzip app file and install the apk.

+## How can this be extended
+We can add a profile feature to the App which can track how the user is doing and if his form is improving.
+It will also track his progress in each exercise.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.